• Skip to primary navigation

 Saucy black beans

-• ½ teaspoon organic canola oil
+• ½ teaspoon avocado oil or other neutral-flavored cooking oil

 • ½ medium-sized yellow onion chopped